JieunKwon/CSharp_WebApp_BookStore/README.md

 The purpose of the application
  -------

-This project is aimed to develop an online bookstore web application at the Visual C# and .Net Framework environment.
+This project is aimed to develop an online bookstore web application at the Visual C# and ASP.NET Core Framework environment.

 Description